 The reverse proxy has the following features:

-- High throughput, low latency and small footprint.
+- High throughput, low latency, and small footprint.

-- Integrate light-oauth2 to protect un-secured services
+- Integrates light-oauth2 to protect un-secured services

 - Built-in load balancer with multiple data centers and clouds support

 - Can be started with Docker or standalone